 7.9 Classification is applied to the unit of account selected for an asset or liability (see paragraphs 4.48-4.55).
 However, it may sometimes be appropriate to separate an asset or liability into components that have different characteristics and to classify those components separately.
 That would be appropriate when classifying those components separately would enhance the usefulness of the resulting financial information.
-For example, it could be appropriate to separate an asset or liability into current and non-current components and to classify those components separately.
+For example, it could be appropriate to separate an asset or liability into current and non-current components and to classify those components and to classify those components separately.